bibek22/blog/content/computer-programming-third-year.md

 </tbody>
 </table>

-Add a "b" to each one of the above to read/write/append in binary mode.
+Add "b" to each one of the above to read/write/append in binary mode.
+For ex. "wb+", "ab+", etc.